What does it mean to be human in the presence of God?

 - To identify, appropriate, and validate a model of personal spiritual identity

-- To reflect in personal terms on ministry and ministry leadership as expressions of Christian identity
+- To reflect in personal terms on ministry rôles as expressions of Christian identity

 - To practise (and assess) various forms of spiritual discipline

-- To formulate an approach to ministry that takes spiritual identity into consideration
+- To formulate approaches to discipleship and ministry that take spiritual identity into consideration

-- To design and assess a programme of personal and/or congregational spiritual development
+- To design and assess programmes of personal and/or congregational spiritual formation